What is peer review?

 Types of peer review

 In this type of review, the names of the reviewers are hidden from the author.
 This is the traditional method of reviewing and is the most common type by far.
 Points to consider regarding single anonymizedreview include:

-- Reviewer anonymity allows for impartial decisions – the reviewers will not be influenced by the authors.
+- Reviewer anonymity allows for impartial decisions – the reviewers should not be influenced by the authors.

 - Authors may be concerned that reviewers in their field could delay publication, giving the reviewers a chance to publish first.